xaviervalarino/portfolio/src/case-studies/botanic.md

 ### Interaction design
 The interaction flow was designed to lead users towards course material and pre-canned exercises.
-After completing the course the user would then fill out a worksheet as part of the `TestPost` module, which would be referenced against the affect data recorded by the system and converted into a baseline number.
+After completing the course the user would fill out a worksheet as part of the `TestPost` module, which would be compared against the affect data recorded by the system and converted into a baseline number.
 This data was then graphed in the "Progress" view so that user's could visualize their improvement.

 <div class="bkg:grey pano img-height:unset">
 ![](../assets/img/botanic-high-level-user-flow.png)